French regulator partners with football league on anti-cyberbullying campaign

 According to the campaign, football players are regularly subjected to online abuse and accused of purposefully causing bettors to lose wagers they had placed.

-A number of athletes have spoken out about this, after they had received abuse online after appearing in football matches.
+A number of athletes have spoken out about this as they had received abuse online after appearing in football matches.

 The new campaign has been promoted by a video, which shows empty football kits on a pitch saving and scoring goals during a match.
 The bodies of players are not visible, reminding viewers that real football players are not “invisible men” that they can bully online without consequence.